Skip to content ↓

 1. What is our approach to teaching children and young people with SEND?

 Children’s needs are assessed and class teachers plan lessons with all groups of children in mind and will ensure that the curriculum is adapted to suit the needs of individuals.
-Your child may have additional adults working with him / her both inside and outside of the classroom to help him / her achieve progress.
+Where necessary, additional adult support will be implemented to support a child with their learning.

 The class teacher will adapt the curriculum to help all children gain access to the learning.
 Ways in which this may be done are: